Better Origin picks up $3m in funding from Fly Ventures

-The company’s product – the X1 – is the world’s first insect mini-farm that converts local food waste into high-quality animal feed in the form of insect larvae.
+Our product – the X1 – is the world’s first insect mini-farm that converts local food waste into high-quality animal feed in the form of insect larvae.

 The upcycling of nutrient mimics the nature’s processes and is a step closer to a more circular economy and a better future for our planet.